-El Nido is located in the northern part of the Island Palawan.
+El Nido is located in the northern part of the Island of Palawan.
 It is well known for its fantastic Island hopping with beautiful lagoons and small paradise Islands.
 But besides that, El Nido offers some of the most amazing beaches and clear turquoise waters on the Island itself.
-It was one of our favorite places in the Philippines and should not be missed when visiting this beautiful country.
+In this blog post, we share the best beaches in El Nido.
+The Island was one of our favorite places in the Philippines and should not be missed when visiting this beautiful country.

 Best time to visit the Philippines